-He’s an extreme adventurer, international motivational speaker, youth developer, TV Presenter and author of the best seller “The Great Run” but most of all, he is a no-nonsense conservationist.
+He’s a highly sought-after international motivational speaker, extreme adventurer, TV presenter, youth developer, and author of the bestseller “The Great Run,” but most of all, he is a no-nonsense conservationist.
 Braam has an infectious energy that is fed by his life-long passion to protect the environment.
 He inspires countless others to do the same!

 Through his guidance Braam empowers them to make a difference in their own lives and in the lives of others.
 His mottos are: “the greatest gift in life is giving” and “nothing is impossible if you have big dreams”.
-In 2006, he put his convictions to the test, when he and David Grier achieved a world first by running the entire length of the Great Wall of China, a distance of 4, 218 kms, at a pace of a marathon a day for 98 days.
+In 2006 he put his convictions to the test when he and David Grier achieved a world first by running the entire length of the Great Wall of China, a distance of 4218km, at a pace of a marathon a day for 98 days.

 This expedition funded the inaugural mission in South Africa for Operation Smile, an international charity organization providing corrective surgery for children born with cleft lip and cleft palate disfigurements.

 After serious knee surgery and his doctors saying he’d never run again, in 2008 Braam and David completed another world first by running a “Smile around South Africa”, following the entire coastline from Namibia to Mozambique, a distance of 3278km.

 Through these achievements, in excess of R2.5 million was raised for Operation Smile.